simonbs/CharlesTVDB/README.md

 Next, you have to install the dependencies.
 CharlesTVDB needs [AFKissXMLRequestOperation](https://github.com/AFNetworking/AFKissXMLRequestOperation) which then again needs [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [KissXML](https://github.com/robbiehanson/KissXML), so that's a total of three dependencies.
 However, if you just add `pod 'AFKissXMLRequestOperation'` to your Podfile then the two other dependencies will automatically be installed.

 Now you just need to import the header.
-You can do this in the prefix header.
+I recommend doing this in the prefix header.

 	#import "CharlesTVDB"